Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/conclusion.md

 * Thank you!

+## Notes to self

+* Can the default value of n = 1000 sampled points for nuclear images be changed?

 * Need at some point to define binarization and appeal to that tutorial separately

 * Also need to define a confusion matrix